 Thu, 18 Oct 2012

 The Town of Oakville launched its crowdsourcing Idea Forum today, an innovative citizen engagement tool that encourages the community to submit ideas that will make Oakville more livable — and then rank them.
 The town will pilot the tool with a focus on the 2013 Budget by asking residents and stakeholders to share their ideas on programs and services that are most important to them.
-Residents are encouraged to post an idea, or vote on others until November 9 on the Oakville Idea Forum.

 “Engaging the public always makes sense.
 We want to focus on areas that residents tell us are important to them,” Mayor Rob Burton said.
 “This new tool will allow us to gain insight and better understand public perceptions.
 Not only will the results tell us where there is common interest, but it can also be an excellent source of fresh ideas.”